flutter/website/json.md

 JSON, sooner or later.

 This guide looks into ways of using JSON with Flutter.
-It covers which JSON solution to use in different scenarios and why.
+It covers which JSON solution to use in different scenarios, and why.

 <aside class="alert alert-info" markdown="1">
 **Terminology:** _Encoding_ and _serialization_ are the same thing&mdash;turning
 a data structure into a string. _Decoding_ and _deserialization_ are the opposite process&mdash;turning a string into a data structure.
+However, _serialization_ also commonly refers to the entire process of translating data structures to and from a more easily readable format.

+To avoid confusion, this doc uses "serialization" when referring to the overall process, and "encoding" and "decoding" when specifically referring to those processes.
 </aside>

 * TOC Placeholder